| |

 "What can I expect at the first session?"

-During the first few sessions you will discuss the reasons that bring you to therapy and you will begin to make a plan or some goals to reach during therapy.
-You will also relate important personal history that will help your therapist understand you better.
-Most importantly, you will get to know your therapist’s personality and how she or he works.
+It's normal to feel nervous and even self-conscious when attending therapy for the first time.
+During the first session you will have the opportunity to discuss the reasons that bring you to therapy and discuss what changes you wish to achieve through therapy.
+For the first 2-3 sessions you will relate important personal history that will help your therapist understand you better.
+With your therapist you will create a therapy plan or some goals to attain during therapy.
+Most importantly, you will get to know your therapist’s personality and her therapeutic style.

 "How long will therapy take?"